Mitra98t/Flavor/nova_script_book/src/introduction.md

 The name is not meant to represent anything; I just find it sci-fi enough so that is seems useful.

-NovaScript will be a interpreted lanugage (unless i manange to write a compiler) offering a strict typing system, type inference, function and lambdas, and -- possibly -- classes and objects.
+NovaScript will be an interpreted language (unless I manange to write a compiler) offering a strict typing system, type inference, function and lambdas, and -- possibly -- classes and objects.
-I will admit that the features NovaScript will offer are to be decided and will
-greatly depend on my implementation.
+I will admit that the features NovaScript will offer are to be decided and will greatly depend on my implementation.
 The few listed prior are just what I _know_ that I want to tackle in this journey.